d-meiser/d-meiser.github.io/_posts/2015-11-30-building-gcc-trunk.md

 uses which can make a fair bit of difference in linker speed.
 Finally, isn't it just great fun to be using the latest and greatest?

-This post gives a quick walk through of how I go about building `gcc` from source.
-Turns out the many folks working on `gcc` have made it pretty damn easy to build it from scratch.
-So here's what you do.
+This post gives a quick walk through of how to go about building gcc from source.
+Turns out the many folks working on gcc have made it pretty damn easy to build it from scratch.

+## The recipe

+The recipe for building gcc from source entails

+- Obtaining the source code
+- Configuration
+- Compilation
+- Installation

+In the following we'll go through these steps in detail.

+### Obtaining the source code

 First, you need to get the source.
-For the trunk of `gcc` you use
+For the trunk of gcc you use
 {% highlight bash %}
 svn co svn://gcc.gnu.org/svn/gcc/trunk gcc-trunk
 {% endhighlight %}

-To compile `gcc`, a few libraries are needed.
-Getting the libraries is super easy with the help of script that the `gcc` maintainers have bundled with the source.
-Much easier than getting and installing these libraries by hand, making sure that they're the right version, and that `gcc` is able to find them, etc.
+To compile gcc, a few libraries are needed.
+Getting the libraries is super easy with the help of script that the gcc maintainers have bundled with the source.
+Much easier than getting and installing these libraries by hand, making sure that they're the right version, and that gcc is able to find them, etc.
 {% highlight bash %}
 cd gcc-trunk
 ./contrib/download_prerequisites
 {% endhighlight %}
-Running this script from the top level of the `gcc` source tree is important in order for the configuration scripts to find the libraries automatically.
+Running this script from the top level of the gcc source tree is important in order for the configuration scripts to find the libraries automatically.

+### Configuration

 Next, you need to configure the build of gcc.
 There are a bunch of environment variables that can mess up the build.
 It's a good idea to